| In some states, couples can become legally married by living together for a

 period of at least three years, they may be deemed to have been legally married, until

-New Jersey law does not provide for a common-law marriage.
-NEW MEXICO
+NEW JERSEYNew Jersey law does not provide for a common-law marriage.

 marriages if they are valid in the jurisdiction where consummated.